 Soraya was an active PTA member in the schools where her children attended; she was also an elected board member of Ridgeview Charter School, and a Parent Chair of the science and math text book committee.
 In addition to her volunteering and home schooling activities, Soraya enjoys spending quality time with her family.
 She likes cooking international meals, reading, listening to world music, meeting friends and Jazzercise.

-Anays Pupo, Administration
+Anays Pupo, Business Manager

 Anays Pupo is a native of Havana, Cuba.
 She obtained a Bachelor’s Degree in Social Communication from the University of Havana and after finishing her studies, she moved to the United States in September 2011.
 Anays is very passionate about writing children’s stories and some of her previous work includes working as a journalist in a magazine for young adults.
 She has also worked as a volunteer at various schools to increase literary awareness among children by using her own nursery rhyme books.
-She also loves working with children, making arts and crafts and singing.
+She also loves working with children, and making arts and crafts.

 Céline Bell, French Teacher